Firefox (film): Production

-The film was based on the creation of a "mythical" super fighter: the MiG-31 Firefox.
-The original Firefox from the novel was, cosmetically, nearly identical to the MiG-25 (which in reality is actually accurate).
+The film is based on the creation of a "mythical" super fighter: the MiG-31 Firefox.
+The original Firefox from the novel was nearly identical in appearance to the Mikoyan-Gurevich MiG-25.
 The more intimidating version seen in the movie was created specifically for the film, and takes many of its design cues from the SR-71 Blackbird.
 In the sequel novel, Firefox Down, the Firefox's appearance is described as matching the one in the film.
-For filming, four large-scale replicas were created, along with one full-size model that had dimensions of 66 feet long, 44 feet wide, and 20 feet high.
+For filming, four large-scale replicas were created, along with one full-size model measuring 66 feet long, 44 feet wide, and 20 feet high.
 The full-size model was built from a radio station broadcast-antenna skeleton and was capable of taxiing at 30–40 mph.

+Development

+On April 25, 1977, Publishers Weekly reported that Talent Associates purchased the film rights to Craig Thomas’ novel from Holt, Rinehart and Winston.
+However, on June 6, 1979, Hollywood Reporter claimed that Warner Bros. had acquired the property earlier.
+On September 11, 1980, Daily Variety announced Clint Eastwood's involvement.
+According to production notes held in the AMPAS files, Eastwood first hesitated to make the story into a film, worried that its appeal would be limited, but after reading the book he decided to move forward.

+Filming

-Filming occurred in 1981 at a number of locations including Vienna, Austria; Montana; California; London and Greenland's Thule Air Force Base.
+Production began with principal photography on August 26, 1981, in San Diego, Los Angeles, and Vienna, Austria.
+Filming occurred in 1981 at a number of locations including Vienna, Montana, California, London, and Greenland's Thule Air Force Base.
+Second unit filming was in San Diego, California.
 Hollywood aerial cinematographer Clay Lacy flew second unit aerial sequences in a Learjet 23 high-speed aerial platform, for scenes that were later integrated into the film.
+Clay Lacy's flying cost "$1,200 an hour, across the western U.S. and to the Thule Air Force Base in Greenland, with $150,000 worth of computer and camera equipment on board," with the recorded footage to "be stored and played back as backdrops when composited with shots of the model planes filmed against a blue screen."